larry801/online_ocr/source/readme.md

 Second is a file copied in  explorer.(CF_HDROP)
 If it is not an image or there is only text in clipboard.This addon will tell you, No image in clipboard.

-Third is a path or url of an image.
-This addon will try to open or download that image file If none of above
 ### Engine Configuration

 You can choose recognition engines and configure them in detail in *Online OCR* category in NVDA settings dialog.